- CNA License

 The transfer of a CNA license from one state to another may also be referred to as reciprocity.
 The requirements for obtaining a CNA license in another state based on reciprocity are similar to the requirements for transfer.
 You will need to submit an application, a copy of your current CNA license, and proof of continuous employment as a CNA.

 Obtaining a New CNA License

 If the state you are moving to does not allow you to transfer your CNA license or apply for a new license based on reciprocity, you will need to apply for a new CNA license.
-This process will include taking CNA training from accredited programs in your new state, submitting your application and fingerprint for a background check, and passing the CNA certification exam in your new state.
+This process will include taking CNA training from your accredited programs in your new state, submitting your application and fingerprint for a background check, and passing the CNA certification exam in your new state.

 If the CNA training you completed in your current state was within the last two years, you might want to contact the state's nursing board or CNA licensing authority to see if you need to complete new training.
-It will mostly depend on how closely the curriculums match between your current state's CNA training program and the state to which you are moving.
+It will mostly depend on how closely the curriculums match between your previous state's CNA program and the state to which you are moving.